 [Prerequisites: Basic statistics and regression analysis, such as POLS GU4712, STAT 2024 or 4315, SOCI 4075]

 Survey sampling is central to modern social science.
 Instruction in how to design, conduct, and analyze surveys, with a particular focus on public opinion surveys in the United States.

-Instruction in the logic of experimentation, its strengths and weaknesses compared to other methodologies, and the ways in which experimentation has been--and could be--used to investigate social phenomena.
-Students learn how to interpret, design, and execute experiments.
+The logic of experimentation, its strengths and weaknesses compared to other methodologies, and the ways in which experimentation has been--and could be--used to investigate social phenomena.
+Students will learn how to interpret, design, and execute experiments.

 STAT UN4330 Applied Regression and Multilevel Models

 A second course in regression.
 The first third of the course covers applied linear regression, logistic regression, and generalized linear models, focusing on practical data analysis and computation.
 The remainder of the course covers multilevel regression.
 Examples from social sciences and public health.
 Computation in R and Bugs.
 The course is jointly offered with Bayesian data analysis (see below), since it teaches regression from a Bayesian perspective.
 Students registered for this course will be expected to have a more applied focus.